Updated: 11-03-2026 at 3:30 PM

 GST is a consumption-based tax, so only the states where the consumption of goods and services happens are eligible for the revenue on supplies.
 So, states focusing on manufacturing goods will face a decrease in revenue from indirect taxes.
 States like Maharashtra, Tamil Nadu, Gujarat, Haryana, and Karnataka face a decrease in revenue as they are manufacturing states.

-The GST compensation cess was introduced under the GST Compensation Cess Act to compensate states for revenue losses.
+The GST compensation cess was introduced under the GST (Compensation to States) Act 2017 to compensate states for revenue losses.
 This ensures that manufacturing states are not left at a disadvantage.
 But is GST compensation cess still applicable?
-Yes, it continues to apply to luxury and demerit goods until the revenue gap of states is addressed.
+Yes, it continues to apply to sin goods until the revenue gap of states is addressed.
+All the collections from the cess are deposited into a separate GST compensation fund maintained by the central government.
+The money from the fund is then distributed among state governments to fill in the revenue gaps.

-For luxury cars used for private use, 28% of GST is applicable, and GST compensation will be different for different cars based on different factors such as the car’s engine and the length of the car.
+For luxury cars used for private use, 28% of GST is applicable, and GST compensation will be different for different cars based on different factors, such as the car’s engine and length of the car.

 Cars using LPG, CNG, and petrol, below 1200 cc and with a length of 4 m, will have 28% GST and 1% GST cess.